stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 ## Interactive 2D Vector Grid

+Hover your mouse over this grid to explore a 2D Cartesian grid of floating point vectors.

 <iframe src="https://editor.p5js.org/stungeye/embed/wFj8pPBGe" scrolling="no" frameborder="no"  width="400" height="442"></iframe>

-☝️ _Hover your mouse over this grid to explore vectors on a 2D cartesian grid.
-If you're curious you can [check out how this was coded here](https://editor.p5js.org/stungeye/sketches/wFj8pPBGe)._
+🎵 Note: _If you're curious you can [check out how this was coded here](https://editor.p5js.org/stungeye/sketches/wFj8pPBGe)._'
+{: .label .label-yellow}

 ## Vectors in Math Textbooks